mpritchardESTM/esteemedio.github.io/_drafts/5-tips-to-find-a-web-developer-for-your-business.md

 ### LinkedIn

 Looking for web developers on LinkedIn can be strenuous.
 As you’re scouting talent, you'll find developers from around the globe with a variety of different backgrounds.
 On LinkedIn, be certain you have a vetting process in place to help pre-screen your talent.

 ### Esteemed

 At Esteemed, we've pre-screened our 13,000+ resources in areas like WordPress, Drupal, E-commerce, and UI/UX.
 Our unique team of [distributed](https://esteemed.io/blog/2020/07/08/5-benefits-of-a-distributed-workforce/ "Learn more about a distributed workforce. "), digital experts integrate with your company's communication networks.
 Instantly, you are connected with resource managers who will help you get the [talent you need](https://esteemed.io/blog/2020/07/25/5-reasons-why-you-should-join-a-talent-network/ "Learn more about our Talent Network!") to finish your project.

 ## **Get to Work**

+Working with just the web developer?
+If you don't have a project manager, you must communicate project milestones, as well as anticipated due dates.
+Remember this is your project.

 ## **Pay Your Developer**